TransfromerMeetsGraph/GNNLearner/Two-branch Transformer/README.md

 This repository contains our solution of two branch Transformer for the PCQM4M-LSC track of the OGB-LSC.
 The code is originally forked from [Fairseq](https://github.com/pytorch/fairseq).

 # Requirements and Installation
 The Dockerfile is [provided](./Dockerfile), and you can use it with `docker build -t pretrainmol .`.
+You can also pull an image from Dockerhub with `docker pull teslazhu/pretrainmol36:latest`.
 * [PyTorch](http://pytorch.org/) version == 1.8.0
 * PyTorch Geometric version == 1.6.3
 * RDKit version == 2020.09.5